KickingSalmon/EECS4484/README.txt

 It does nothing malicious.
 For Educational Purposes Only.

 Command to Compile final.c into Final.exe:
-gcc final.c -o final.exe -lws2_32
+gcc Sean-Malware.c -o Sean.malware.exe -lws2_32

 Flags to provide to .exe file in order for the program to demostrate different
 capabilities: